mikeion/homepage/_posts/2023-03-31-post-research-app.md

 To perform similarity search using a FAISS index, we need to follow these steps:

-    Prepare the Query Embedding: We need to ensure that the query embedding (the embedding of the user's question) is in the correct format.
+1. Prepare the Query Embedding: We need to ensure that the query embedding (the embedding of the user's question) is in the correct format.
 It should be a 2D array where the number of rows corresponds to the number of queries (in our case, usually 1), and the number of columns corresponds to the dimensionality of the embeddings.

-    Perform the Search: We use the search method of the FAISS index to search for the most similar embeddings to the query embedding.
-We can specify the number of nearest neighbors (k) we want to retrieve.
+2. Perform the Search: We use the search method of the FAISS index to search for the most similar embeddings to the query embedding.
+We can specify the number of nearest neighbors ($k$) we want to retrieve.
 The search method returns two arrays: distances and indices.
 The distances array contains the L2 distances between the query embedding and the nearest neighbors found in the index.
 The indices array contains the indices of the nearest neighbors in the original dataset.

 ```python
 def search_similar_embeddings(query_embedding, index, k=1):